 The right follow-up ensures better health outcomes for you.

-Upon your admission to UF Health Villages® Hospital, a nurse navigator is in contact with you both during and after your stay as needed.
-Your nurse navigator is available to contact your primary care team and other providers, as well as help you understand and keep track of all necessary follow-up measures.
+Upon your admission to UF Health Villages® Hospital, a care management nurse is in contact with you both during and after your stay as needed.
+Your care management nurse is available to contact your primary care team and other providers, as well as help you understand and keep track of all necessary follow-up measures.
 These may include rehab, specialist visits, and home care – details that often get overlooked in a long list of post-discharge instructions.
 Our goal is to make sure you don’t end up back in the hospital.